 $Name(parent).
 In an agent action the latter code returns the name of the agent.
 Incidentally, in the last scenario

-$Name(agent) would both return the name of the agent (more on the 'agent', 'original' and 'parent' designators).
+$Name(agent) would both return the name of the agent (more on the 'Link type honouring operators', 'original' and 'parent' designators).

 In any major view aliases are always drawn with their title ($DisplayName) in italics.
 There is no way to make an alias be titled in in normal type; this is by design, mirroring how the Mac's OSs have shown aliases.
 One result of this is that when older, pre-v6, TBXs are opened in v6+ they may not render aliases in italics: see more.
 There is a document setting to also underline alias titles, although they still render in italics (if possible).